 Day 5: Whale watching in Dalvík - Siglufjörður -Tröllaskagi - Bifröst

-One some departures there is time to make a short stop Akureyri, the Capital of the North.
+Occasionally there is time to make a short stop at Akureyri, the Capital of the North.
 We always drive through this charming town, passing through the really mesmeric scenery along Eyjafjörður (the Island Fjord) on the way to the little fishing town of Dalvík.
 Your whale watching boat trip departs from the traditional working harbor.
 During the 3-hour boat trip you can expect to spot humpback whales, white-beaked dolphins, minke whales, and sometimes even a majestic blue whale.
 Whales are spotted on 98% of tours.
 You will also get the chance to try your luck at sea angling, and a taste of the freshest fish imaginable.
 When we step ashore, we drive to Siglufjörður, a charming fishing village with a rich history, in the early 20th century there was a gold rush atmosphere when the remote community became the herring fishing capital of the Atlantic.
 Your journey around Tröllaskagi (the Troll Peninsula) will show you some of the best ocean scenery and skiing areas in Iceland.
 The characterful small villages on this peninsula will really give you a good insight into how life was/is lived in the remote Icelandic villages.
 Our drive will take us through some thriving agricultural areas on our way to Bifröst, a small university centered community.
 Your accommodation for the night will be at a small hotel in Bifröst.

 - Akureyri - Capital of the North